ScialdoneLab/Cell-Competition-Paper-Figures/README.md

 cells with mitochondrial defects during early mouse development** (https://www.biorxiv.org/content/10.1101/2020.01.15.900613v2).

-The input data for running the script is availble in the folder Input_data_figures and as source data with the paper:
+The input data for running the script is availble in the folder Input_data_figures and as source data with the paper